A Geometric Perspective on Fusing Gaussian Distributions on Lie Groups: Fusion on Lie groups

 \section{Fusion on Lie groups}

-In this section, we propose a methodology to fuse multiple concentrated Gaussians on Lie groups.
-Consider the case that one has $n$ independent unbiased estimates $g \sim \GP_{x_i}(0,\Sigma_i) = p_i(g|x_i, \Sigma_i)$ for a random variable $g \in \grpG$.
-Each estimate is derived from independent data captured in the parameters $x_i \in \grpG$ and $\Sigma_i \in \mathbb{S}_+(n)$.
-We want to derive a fused estimate $g \sim \GP_{x^+}(0,\Sigma^+) = p(g|x_1, \ldots, x_n, \Sigma_1, \ldots, \Sigma_n)$ based on all the available data.
-In classical Gaussian fusion the solution is the product of the Gaussians and can be written as a Gaussian.
-However, the product of concentrated Gaussians is not a concentrated Gaussian and we must find the parameters $x^+ \in \grpG$ and $\Sigma^+ \in S_+(n)$ that best approximate the fused density.
-For simplicity, we only describe the case with two Gaussians, however, the extension to multiple Gaussians is direct.
+In this section, we propose a general methodology to fuse multiple concentrated Gaussians on Lie groups.
 The proposed methodology has 3 steps.
 The first step is to compute a reference point $\hat{x} \in \grpG$.
 In the second step, one of the approximation methods is used to express the independent concentrated Gaussians provided as data as extended concentrated Gaussians with respect to the chosen reference point.
 In these coordinates, classical Gaussian fusion is applied.
 The last step is to rewrite the fused extended concentrated Gaussian as a concentrated Gaussian around the group element corresponding to its mean.